Most FutureLearn short courses run on our upgrade model.

 - Run facilitators

 Please note that users with these permissions cannot earn a certificate at the end of the course.

 Limited course access and extended enrolment

-The extended enrolment window by default is an extra six weeks on most courses (but it can be adjusted by FutureLearn).
-Learners can find and enrol on a course for up to six weeks beyond the length of the course.
+The extended enrolment window defines how long learners will be able to join after the final week of the course.
+By default this is an extra six weeks on most courses (but it can be adjusted by FutureLearn).

 Extended enrolment does not extend a learner’s free access period.
 It only extends the period within which a learner may enrol.
 For learners who enrol for free on an upgrade course in the extended enrolment window, the normal rules about free access apply.